godspeedsystems/gs-plugins/README.md

 ## Plugin as DatasourceAsEventsource : Example ( kafka plug-in ):

+#### Datasource As EventSource :

+Any kind of entity which provides read and write mechanism for data and acts as an entity responsible for generating events or notifications when specific events or conditions occur.
+These events are consumed by event handlers.

 1. Look for the `npm package` you wish to integrate with  Godspeed framework.

 2. Inside the `DataSources` directory, create a `YAML` file with a specific name.
 In this YAML file, ensure you specify a `type` field, and there must be a corresponding `TypeScript` file in the `types` directory that shares the same name as the `type` you defined.